fischerling/libevent-echo/README.md

-# Multithreaded, libevent-based socket server based on code from Ronald Bennett Cemer and memcached.
+# Multithreaded, libevent socket server based on code from Ronald Bennett Cemer and memcached.

 This software is licensed under the BSD license.
 See the accompanying LICENSE.txt for details.